jpgsaraceni/mvp-backend/payment_api/README.md

 GET /payment-methods/:id
 ```

-Return an especific payment method by its ID.
+Return a specific payment method by its ID.

 Possible responses: